 Peer Leadership is an activity designed for students to commit to community service.
 Peer leaders should be students in good standing; meaning they show good effort in academics, have good attendance, do not engage in poor behaviors, and are looked upon as role models by students and staff.

 The OMS Scoop is the student-run newspaper at OMS.
 Students write articles, take photos, make comics and other artwork for submission each month.
 The student editors help to edit this digital newspaper before it goes out to the school community.
 Meetings will be virtual.

 Science Around the World is our virtual Science Club at OMS this year.
 We explore science and technology / STEM topics through "traveling" virtually into different parts of the world.
 We have students look at the history of science contributions and/or STEM development as well as exploring fun facts, unique lifestyles, and interesting cultural habits.
 Join us to learn science in a fun way and/or meet some real-life scientists as our guest speakers.

 Day: Wednesdays from 1:15pm virtually (meeting times may be adjusted for guest speakers outside of America) at Meet.Google.com, nickname: science128 (Please check our club Google Classroom page for details)

 Teacher: Mrs. Lee

-The Middle School Student Council is comprised of equal representation from all academic teams in the middle school.
-The council advises the principal and the council advisor on student issues and acts as a voice for the student body.
+The Middle School Student Council advises the principal and the council advisor on student issues and acts as a voice for the student body.
 They also promote school spirit and community service.
-The student council is open to students in 6th, 7th, and 8th grades.
-Interested students should complete a nomination packet.
+The student council is open to all students in 6th, 7th, and 8th grades.
+Meetings will be virtual this year.